-Total Time:4 hours (includes time for pudding to thicken)
+Total Time:4 hours

 1/3 cup chia seeds

-1/3 cup coconut, shredded and unsweetened
+1/3 cup unsweetened toasted coconut

-2 cups chopped pineapple, fresh
+2 cups chopped fresh pineapple

-1 – 400 ml can coconut milk, full-fat, refrigerated for 24 hours
+1 can (400ml) coconut milk, full-fat, refrigerated for 24 hours

 For the chia pudding, be sure to use the coconut milk that comes in a carton.
 Canned coconut milk will make the chia pudding too thick.
-Save your canned coconut milk for the coconut cream topping.

 Fresh, ripe pineapple works best in this recipe.
 In a pinch, you can use frozen pineapple.
 Just let it defrost first so it purées easily in the blender.